|

 breakthrough in profiling the lipidomes of cells and tissues in

 physiological and pathophysiological conditions.
-We are conducting a lipidomics analysis of all the lipid molecular species involved in
+We are conducting lipidomic analyses of all the lipid molecular species involved in

 arachidonic acid homeostasis, from those that act as acceptors of the fatty acid